Terracotta Army: Weaponry

 Most of the figures originally held real weapons, which would have increased their realism.
 The majority of these weapons were looted shortly after the creation of the army or have rotted away.
 Despite this, over 40,000 bronze items of weaponry have been recovered, including swords, daggers, spears, lances, battle-axes, scimitars, shields, crossbows, and crossbow triggers.
 Most of the recovered items are arrowheads, which are usually found in bundles of 100 units.
-Studies of these arrowheads suggests that they were produced by self-sufficient, autonomous workshops using a process referred to as cellular production or Toyotism.
+Studies of these arrowheads suggest that they were produced by self-sufficient, autonomous workshops using a process referred to as cellular production or Toyotism.
 Some weapons were coated with a 10–15 micrometer layer of chromium dioxide before burial that was believed to have protected them from any form of decay for the last 2200 years.
 However, research in 2019 indicated that the chromium was merely contamination from nearby lacquer, not a means of protecting the weapons.
 The slightly alkaline pH and small particle size of the burial soil most likely preserved the weapons.

 The swords contain an alloy of copper, tin, and other elements including nickel, magnesium, and cobalt.
 Some carry inscriptions that date their manufacture to between 245 and 228 BCE, indicating that they were used before burial.

+Precedents and legacy

+Only very few figurines are known from before the time of the terracotta army, so that the humanistic and animalistic style may have appeared dramatically new to their contemporaries.
+In extant archaeology, only rare and very small terracotta warrior figurines are known from the end of the Zhou dynasty in 4th-3rd century BCE, such as the Taerpo horserider, the first known representation of a cavalryman in China, from a military tomb in the Taerpo cemetery near Xianyang (Qin state of the Warring States period).
+The rider wears Central Asian, Scythian-style clothing, and his high pointed nose suggests he is a foreigner, but these early statuettes have been argued to lack the naturalistic and realistic quality of the Qin terracota army.

+The terracotta army left a legacy however, as funeral terracotta armies are known from later dynasties, although in a less stern and militaristic style, and with much smaller statuettes, such as the Western Han Yangjiawan terracotta army (195 BCE) or Yangling terracotta army (141 BCE).
+The human-sized monumental style of the Qin emperor has thus been observed by scholars to be a relatively short-lived artistic phase which would not reappear until the 4-6th centuries CE with the onset of monumental Buddhist sculpture in China.